 48 H x 64 W in.
 (122cm x 162.5cm) – Edition of 8

 Please contact us to inquire about a size not listed here.
 Interior image mockup for inspiration only (final framing ratio will depend on your framing choice).

-Printing Specs: Printed to the highest industry standard by an experienced fine art printer under the artist’s supervision, using Hahnemuhle Paper (both inks and papers are archival).
+Printing Specs: Photographs are printed to the highest industry standard by an experienced fine art printer under the artist’s supervision, using Hahnemuhle Paper (both inks and papers are archival).
 The paper is smooth and glossy and has a substantial feel to it.